farmOS/farmOS/README.md

 And the related issue thread: http://drupal.org/node/995156

-If you are using the FarmOS distribution, this patch is already included.
+If you are using the farmOS distribution, this patch is already included.

 INSTALLATION
 ------------